SvenDowideit/library-worktest/README.md

 ## Tasks

 - Some pages in the app aren't working, so it needs to be fixed.
+  - [x] fixed Books use before fetch() crash
+  - [ ] CONSIDER replacing with axios or something that has a 'loading' state
+  - [ ] add a loading... placeholder
 - Implement a routing mechanism for the home and borrow pages.
+  - [x] add /borrow route
+  - [ ] Looks to me like the home route already works?
+  - [ ] CONSIDER removing the `Root` / route and using just `Home` as / (why have 2 "homes"?)
-- Add a button on the home page that will redirect users to the list of books.
+- [x] Add a button on the home page that will redirect users to the list of books.
+  - [x] added a Button
 - Display more information about each book on the books page.
   - Implement the `/book/getbook` API request.
 - Implement a new feature on the borrow page to be able to borrow a book and return it.